zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 ## Introduction {#introduction}

 With the [Conversational UI module](https://marketplace.mendix.com/link/component/227931), you can create a GenAI-based chat user interface.
 It contains the needed data model, pages, snippets, and building blocks.
 You can integrate with any LLM and knowledge base to create your full-screen, sidebar, or modal chat.
 It integrates with the Atlas framework and is the basis for the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926).
-It is also included in the [Blank GenAI App](https://marketplace.mendix.com/link/component/227934) and the [Suppor Assistant Starter App](https://marketplace.mendix.com/link/component/231035).
+It is also included in the [Blank GenAI App](https://marketplace.mendix.com/link/component/227934) and the [Support Assistant Starter App](https://marketplace.mendix.com/link/component/231035).

 Mendix has produced a [Conversational AI Design Checklist](/howto/front-end/conversation-checklist/) which suggests some best practices for introducing conversational AI into your app.